Xeway/ERC/README.md

 MUST revert if `amount` is 0 or greater than the remaining options available for purchase.\
 MUST revert if the current time is greater than `exerciseWindowEnd`.

-*Mints redeem tokens to the buyer's address if buying was successful.*
+*Mints `amount` redeem tokens to the buyer's address if buying was successful.*
 *Emits `Bought` event if buying was successful.*

 #### `exercise`